Brooklands: Post-1945

 By 1962, a large new 60,378 sqft VC10 flight shed hangar was ready to house the prototype VC10 airliner, and a second, even larger, 98,989 sqft flight shed was added alongside by 1964.
 The latter was probably the largest aircraft hangar in Europe at the time and became known locally as "The Cathedral", while the smaller shed was called "The Abbey".
 The huge factory at Brooklands went on to design and build the BAC TSR.2, One-Eleven and major assemblies for Concorde.

 The cancellation of the V-1000 transport in 1955, the Labour government's cancellation of the TSR-2 in 1965, and the disappointing lack of significant orders for VC10s and Concorde, saw the factory contract in the early 1970s.
 It became part of the newly formed British Aerospace in 1977, and focused on component manufacture for other aircraft.
 However, closure was announced on 29 July 1986, finally occurring on Christmas Day 1989.
-BAE's successor, BAE Systems, retains a logistics centre at Brooklands.
+BAE's successor, BAE Systems, retained a logistics centre at Brooklands until 2020.

 In November 2009, Brooklands was featured in an episode of a BBC TV series James May's Toy Stories.
 May undertook the task of recreating the original track using Scalextric.
 The show featured May's attempt to lay the plastic track through and around the variety of obstacles that have replaced the original track, including a pond, a four-lane road, several houses, fences, and Sony and Procter & Gamble corporate campuses.